 I left my room with the bag from last night and went straight for the door.

 “You’re not going to eat something before going?”
 My mother asked, shooting me with motherly-guilt rays.

 “It’s alright, I still have some money.”
 I said, it was true, I still had a quarter million dollar.
 “Beside, I have to meet Seb soon.”

 “Okay…” She seemed almost hurt that I was ditching her and now spending some time with her, and it made me feel like shit.
 I however didn’t have much time to do stuff.
 “Have a good day.”

 I climbed down the stairs super quickly, as soon as I hit the streets, I took out my phone and called Coil.

 “What is it Lauren?”
 He said, without saying hi, hello or anything.

 “I’m in trouble, I need help.”

 We probably looked odd, the well dressed man in his thirties along with a goth teenager having tea at lunch time.
 Maybe people thought we were related.
-I hoped they didn’t think we were together… He wasn’t bad looking, but he was old, very old, he’d ever let slip a comment about the Roman empire while teaching me about Magicians…
+I hoped they didn’t think we were together… He wasn’t bad looking, but he was old, very old, he’d even let a comment about the Roman empire slip while teaching me about magicians…

 I waited for him to say something, Coil wasn’t the kind who liked when others took control of a conversation.
 Instead I nibbled on my almond Danish and endured the stare behind the mirrored lense of his glasses.
 He calmly sipped tea and all I could think of was that he was close to mastering the parental art of guilt tripping you with nothing but a stare…